JoostGevaert/hello-python/README.md

 Source: https://janakiev.com/blog/jupyter-virtual-envs/

-## Project Structure
+## Python project Structure
-The project sturcture is based on [this Real Python tutorial](https://realpython.com/python-application-layouts/)
+The project sturcture shown in the tree below and of this repo is based on [this Real Python tutorial](https://realpython.com/python-application-layouts/).

 helloworld/
 │